-This country-specific Q&A provides an overview to Tax laws and regulations that may occur in Belgium.
+This country-specific Q&A provides an overview of Tax laws and regulations applicable in Belgium.

 How often is tax law amended and what are the processes for such amendments?

 Belgian tax law can be amended at any time throughout the year.
 Amendments are in practice often grouped in so-called program laws, which are usually voted at the end of the tax year.

 Both the Federal State and the Regions may, within their area of competence, draft and adopt own legislative measures.
 Provinces and municipalities also have a limited competence to issue certain tax regulations.

 The legislative process is public and usually allows institutions, interest groups and academics to comment on the draft bills.

 What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?